applicaster/developer.applicaster.com/content/morpheus_developer_documentation/morpheus_developer_documentation.md

 Custom events and event properties are handled via the Morpheus Analytic Events Manager[a] and user and default properties are handled via the Morpheus Analytic Properties Storage[b].

+## Terminology

+**Custom Events** - Many analytics providers include their own events which come out of the box (i.e. App Launched, Session).
+Custom Events are events that are specific to our products and not to the analytics provider.
+Our supported analytics events can be found [here](http://developer.applicaster.com/products-list?docType=Analytics).
+"Play VOD Item" is an example of an event.

+**Event Properties** - Properties are qualities or characterstics of an event.
+For example, the event "Play VOD Item" has a property for "Item Name", whose value might be something like "Episode 1 - A New Dawn".

+**Default Properties** - Default Properties are qualities or characteristics that we want to send along with every event.
+For example "Environment" (Production, Development, QA) can be sent as a default property as it is relevant to all events.
+Any default properties should be approved by the M&M Team.

+**User Properties** - User Properties are properties specific about a user, such as "Name" or "Gender".
+They will always be stored in the analytics provider as the last value that was populated for them.

 # Morpheus Analytic Events Manager:
 ##### Business Value:

 Developers can use the Morpheus custom events API to track specific actions that users take within Applicaster’s app.
-For example, a developer can track when a user makes a purchase, plays a vod, or shares on Facebook.
-Every pull request which includes a feature in which a user can interact should use Morpheus to capture information about user interaction.
+For example, a developer can track when a user makes a purchase, plays a VOD, or shares on Facebook.
+Every pull request which includes a feature in which a user can interact should use Morpheus to capture information about this interaction.

 This helps us and our customers understand how users interact with our app, empowering stakeholders (both internal and external) to use analytics to have a positive impact on several business domains such as content editing, iterative development of products, marketing campaigns, and more.
 See the
-[Product Analytics Procedure](https://github.com/applicaster/developer.applicaster.com/blob/2e2ebea5e0f5ddc3f73c9fe6cbb58bf8e70d5e62/content/product_analytics_procedure/Product_Analytics_Procedure.md) for more details on the value of including measurement and product guidelines on how to determine what to measure.
+[Product Analytics Procedure](https://github.com/applicaster/developer.applicaster.com/blob/f167559acd075d63b68340f753769e92c268f9b6/content/product_analytics_procedure/Product_Analytics_Procedure.md) for more guidelines on how to determine what to measure and information about the value that can be derived from this measurement.

-This example will show you how to easily capture this information from a developer standpoint.
+The example in this documentation will show you how to easily capture this information from a developer's standpoint.
 ## Events with Two-Level Structures:
 Events have a two-level structure.
 The highest level is the specific action.
 For our example, the action will be when a user reads of an article.
 We will name this Event “Read Article.”
 By tracking this event, you will be able to measure how many users are reading articles, how often, and so on.